9 Steps to Achieving Healthy Teeth and Gums All Year Long

 7. Drink More Water

-Water not only hydrates your body—it also plays a role in strengthening and cleaning teeth.
+Water not only hydrates your body-but it also plays a role in strengthening and cleaning teeth.
 With every sip, water washes away leftover sugars and foods that can eventually lead to cavities.
 H2O also helps restore the mouth’s pH balance to combat unhealthy levels of acid.

 8. Stop Smoking

 Tobacco use, whether smoking or chewing, contributes to oral tissue damage.
 Smoking induces a lack of oxygen in your bloodstream, which prevents infected gums from healing and allows gum disease to progress faster.
 Further, the powder found in tobacco weakens and discolors your teeth over time.
 Such stains are difficult to remove because they have settled deep into the enamel.
 In more severe cases, smoking can cause oral cancer.